 The Best 3 Ingredients for Treating Acne in Oily Skin

-- Salicylic acid.
 This is a classic exfoliant that is available in a wide variety of concentrations.
-At the lower end, around 0.5%, it can be used for very minorly oily skin (maybe even dry skin, if you use it every other day) but it is also available in concentrations like 1%, 2%, or 5%.
-We recommend working your way up to see which concentration is best for you.
+At the lower end, around 0.5%, it can be used for very minorly oily skin (maybe even dry skin, if you use it every other day), but it is also available in concentrations like 1%, 2%, or 5%.
+We recommend starting with the lower concentrations.

-- Sulfur.
-Yep, this is that element that smells like rotten eggs, but don’t worry, most people who use sulfur acne products say it only has a slight smell.
-Sulfur is a great ingredient for oily skin because it absorbs the oil gently rather than ripping it from the skin, which can cause irritation.
-Again, concentration is very important, but anything from 3% to 10% should be safe for most people.
+Sulfur is a great ingredient for oily skin because it absorbs the oil gently.
+Again, concentration is important, but anything from 3% to 10% should be safe for most people.

-- Fragrance.
-Most skin care products contain fragrances made in a laboratory, especially products that contain ingredients with unpleasant odors, like sulfur, but these fragrances can easily irritate sensitive skin.
+Most skin products contain fragrances made in a laboratory 🧪, especially products that contain ingredients with unpleasant odors, like sulfur, but these fragrances can easily irritate sensitive skin.

-- Dyes.
-Like fragrances, dyes are lab-made chemicals that aren’t a problem for most people, but might be a problem for sensitive skin.
-Generally, you want products with as few unnecessary ingredients as possible.
+Like fragrances, dyes are lab-made chemicals 🥼 that aren’t a problem for most people, but might be a problem for sensitive skin.
+Choose products with as few unnecessary ingredients as possible.

 Exposed Skin Care Products Can Provide Some Acne Help

-Sometimes you’ve done all you can to prevent and treat your acne, but at the end of the day you’re still left wondering how to cover up acne.
-For those of us with acne prone skin, the occasional breakout is inevitable, so it’s nice to know how to cover it up effectively.
+Those with acne prone skin know that the occasional breakout is inevitable, so it’s nice to know how to cover it up effectively.

-- Honey!
-Honey is one of our favorite acne tips because of its versatility.
-Honey is antibacterial, anti-inflammatory, and it helps promote faster wound healing.
-Apply a thin layer of honey to your face for 20 minutes every couple of days and you’ll be amazed at how quickly it clears up.
+Honey 🍯 is a gentle antibacterial and anti-inflammatory agent, and it promotes wound healing.
+Apply a thin layer of honey to your face for 20 minutes every couple of days.

-- Stress.
-Chronic stress can lead to heightened levels of inflammation throughout the body, which causes chronic acne along with other health side effects.
-Meditation, better organization, and soothing essential oils, like lavender, could all help reduce chronic stress and improve your skin (and your life).
+Chronic stress can lead to heightened levels of inflammation 🔥 throughout the body, which causes chronic acne and other health problems.